-We have also made some adjustments to our data collection processes to allow more granular data collection and conduct a more sensitive self-assessment (NAP1.1-1.5).
+We have also made some adjustments to our data collection processes to allow more granular data collection and conduct a more sensitive self-assessment (NAP1.1-Error!
+Reference source not found.).
 This will be further supported by changes made by the University to the staff experience survey, which now allows for intersectional analysis.